bfisher-bah/BAH-Agentic-AI-Capstone/GAI-3101-CAP-1-GAI-3101-CAP-1764171407/LabFiles/capstone/README.md

 1. Fetches unprocessed tickets from the ticketing system API
 2. Classifies tickets into categories (Mechanical, Coffee Quality, Maintenance, etc.)
 3. Assigns priority levels (High, Medium, Low)
+4. Extracts serial numbers from ticket descriptions
-4. Updates tickets in the system via API
+5. Updates tickets in the system via API

-**This is NOT an interactive chatbot** - it's an autonomous batch processor that runs, processes tickets, and exits.
+**This is NOT an interactive chatbot** - it's an autonomous processor that can run in batch mode (process once) or real-time mode (WebSocket listener).

 ## Project Structure